hauchenglee/hauchenglee.github.io/_posts/course/english/2022-06-01-english-note-word.md

 - The director has requested a *comparison* of the costs of sth
 - The *expansion* of the Kawagoe factory has had a significant impact on Inagi technology employees' productivity.
 - The chefs are still waiting for a *shipping date* for the new convectionn oven that was ordered two weeks ago.
+- Professor Phuong will go over the use of the laboratory *instruments* with the interns next week.

+'s 之后
+- Mr.s Ruotolo's *presentation* on the new tax changes is scheduled for 10:00 A.M.

 当主宾语用（少见的考题）：
 - Ms. Wong has expressed *interest* in leading the city's planned beautification project.